Tropes related to the Mainline Barbie dolls, Fashionistas examples go here. Also see the character sheet for Barbie: Life in the Dreamhouse.

 - Averted in Life in the Dreamhouse, where after waiting all day for Barbie he's grown some stubble overnight.

-- Super Senses: According to Barbie: Life in the Dreamhouse, Ken can detect from a distance if Barbie needs help with something.
+- Spider-Sense: According to Barbie: Life in the Dreamhouse, Ken can detect from a distance if Barbie needs help with something.

 - Understanding Boyfriend: When Barbie needs a shoulder to cry on, he'll not only let her lean on his, but pull out some tissues to dry her eyes and cupcakes to eat away her sorrows.